if-itb/IF3110-01-Simple-Blog/readme.md

 # Slog

 Slog is a work I have done for college assignment IF3110 Web-Based Development [Simple Blog](https://github.com/if-itb/IF3110-01-Simple-Blog).
+The assignment is to create a blog using PHP without any frameworks nor JavaScript frameworks.

 Please note that the website design and structure is still *very very* unsafe and **should not be used directly without modification**.
 For example, the post and comment feature are very prone to malicious HTML injection.
 After all, Slog is only created in a week from a blank folder by a drunk programmer for a college assignment -- surely you shouldn't expect much.